pooyanosk1382/Minimum-spanning-tree/README.md

 Boruvka's algorithm is straightforward and intuitive.
 It is a greedy algorithm that constructs a globally "optimal" solution using smaller, locally optimal solutions for smaller sub problems.

 Greedy algorithms are generally concerned with the most optimal solution when the smaller steps add up.

+# Kruskal
+In Kruskal's algorithm, we start from edges with the lowest weight and keep adding the edges until the goal is reached.
+The steps to implement Kruskal's algorithm are listed as follows -

+    First, sort all the edges from low weight to high.
+    Now, take the edge with the lowest weight and add it to the spanning tree.
+If the edge to be added creates a cycle, then reject the edge.
+    Continue to add the edges until we reach all vertices, and a minimum spanning tree is created.